Gibby Welch

 Gilbert Laverne "Gibby" Welch (December 24, 1904 – February 10, 1984) was an American football player who played college football for the University of Pittsburgh.
-He broke Red Grange's single season yardage record in 1926 and was an All-American in 1927.
-He later played professional football for the New York Yankees in 1928 and the Providence Steam Roller in 1929.
+He broke Red Grange's single-season yardage record in 1926 and was an All-American in 1927.
+He later played professionally in the National Football League (NFL) for the New York Yankees in 1928 and the Providence Steam Roller in 1929.

+Biography

 Early years

 Welch was born in Parkersburg, West Virginia, and attended Parkersburg High School, where he was successful in football, basketball and track.
 Welch next attended Bellefont Academy, before enrolling at the University of Pittsburgh in 1924.
 He played three seasons of football at Pitt from 1925–1927, including the first game ever played at Pitt Stadium.
 Welch also ran track for Pitt in 1926, 1927 and 1928.
 He was one of the country's leading college discus throwers, and also competed in the shot put, javelin and broad jump.

-Welch was the captain of the football and track teams as a senior.
-He was the signal-calling left halfback in the single-wing offense run by coach Jock Sutherland in 1926 and 1927.
+Welch played left halfback in the single-wing offense run by coach Jock Sutherland in 1926 and 1927.

+"We used the single-wing attack and the ball was usually snapped back to me — the tailback — or the fulllback," Welch later recalled.
+"The quarterback was a blocker more than anything else.
+I called signals in my junior and senior seasons.
+We had an unbalanced line, with two tackles on the right or left, depending on which way we were running.
+You'd have the guard and the center on the weak side."